Shrut1261/Analyzing-Social/README.md

-# Analyzing Social Media Dynamics: Unveiling Trends and Sentiment Shifts
+## Analyzing Social Media Dynamics: Unveiling Trends and Sentiment Shifts

 ## Introduction
 This project focuses on the comprehensive analysis of social media data to identify emerging trends and detect sentiment shifts.
-By examining user interactions, post content, and engagement metrics, the study aims to extract meaningful insights that contribute to the field of sentiment analysis and digital communication research.
+By examining user interactions, post content, and engagement metrics, the study aims to extract meaningful insights that contribute to sentiment analysis and digital communication research.

 ## Data Analysis Methodology
 ### Power Analysis in R